The Coding Interview

 Note: this part is part two of our series on doing your best in interviews.
-Part one: “How to Rock an Algorithms Interview”.
+Part one: “How to Ace an Algorithms Interview”

 Here at Palantir algorithms are important, but code is our lifeblood.
 We live and die by the quality of the code we ship.
 It’s no surprise, then, that coding ability is what we stress the most in our interview process.
 A candidate can get by with mediocre algorithm skills (depending on the role), but no one can skimp on coding.